 Recurring vs one-time: how do carpet cleaners price each?

-One-time deep cleans are typically $25–$75 per room with truck-mount; whole-house averages run a few hundred dollars depending on square footage and add-ons.
-Recurring annual or semi-annual contracts trade lower per-visit pricing for guaranteed scheduling — predictable revenue that smooths the seasonal spikes around spring cleaning (Mar–Apr) and pre-holiday (Oct–Nov).
+One-time deep cleans are typically $25-$75 per room with truck-mount; whole-house averages run a few hundred dollars depending on square footage and add-ons.
+Recurring annual or semi-annual contracts trade lower per-visit pricing for guaranteed scheduling, which means predictable revenue that smooths the seasonal spikes around spring cleaning (Mar-Apr) and pre-holiday (Oct-Nov).
 Apartment move-outs and vacation-rental turnover are also recurring on a different cycle.
 The advertising lever: zones build the recurring residential base; background keeps you top-of-mind for the impulse call after a Saturday-night spill.

 Do pet stains and odor jobs really command premium pricing?

 Yes.
-Industry pricing for pet stain and odor removal runs roughly $100–$350 for typical jobs and $300–$600 for moderate whole-room treatments — meaningfully above standard cleaning per room.
+Industry pricing for pet stain and odor removal runs roughly $100-$350 for typical jobs and $300-$600 for moderate whole-room treatments, meaningfully above standard cleaning per room.
 Pet-dense neighborhoods like Riverside/Avondale and the apartment clusters in Westside skew the demand mix toward this premium tier.
-Severe contamination that has reached the subfloor can move the customer into a $600–$2,400 floor-replacement decision, which is a different sales conversation entirely.
+Severe contamination that has reached the subfloor can move the customer into a $600-$2,400 floor-replacement decision, which is a different sales conversation entirely.

 About this analysis